How AAC and the VA Offer Rehab for Veterans

 As a chosen community care partner of the VA, American Addiction Centers provides treatment you can trust.

 American Addiction Centers, the parent company of Laguna Treatment Hospital, operates treatment programs across the United States, and we are working with the VA to ensure veterans receive lifesaving addiction and mental health treatment.
-We currently have two rehab facilities that are authorized CCPs and that have specialized veterans’ treatment tracks.
-Eligible veterans can currently find an AAC facility on each coast.
-Our Salute to Recovery program for veterans and first responders is available at Desert Hope Treatment Center in Las Vegas, NV and at Recovery First Treatment Center in Hollywood, FL.
-Both facilities are authorized community care partners of the VA.
+We currently have 7 rehab facilities that are authorized CCPs and that have specialized veterans’ treatment tracks.
+The closest facility to Southern California that offers this treatment is Desert Hope Treatment Center in Las Vegas, NV.
+However, we have many other facilities where veterans can access community care.
+When you call us at , we can discuss your options with you.

 The VA holds community care providers (CCPs) to the highest standards to make sure that veterans get the high-quality care they deserve.
 All potential CCPs must go through a rigorous credentialing process to receive the VA’s endorsement as a quality treatment resource.2 As a chosen community care partner of the VA, American Addiction Centers provides treatment you can trust.